IasonasPs/PacketSniffer-Csharp/README.md

 ## Features
 - Capture network packets in real-time.
 - Display packet details including source, destination, protocol, and data.
-- Filter packets based on criteria such as protocol type.
 - Save captured packets to a file for later analysis.

 ## Installation